Early Years Foundation Stage

 Our Learning Environment

-At Swillington Primary School our environment is meticulously planned so that it promotes a calm environment, where children feel a sense of belonging and promotes communication.
+At Swillington Primary School our environment is meticulously planned so that it promotes calm and a sense of belonging.
 This ensures our children feel safe and secure.
 Carefully planned progression of routines and behavioural expectations ensures that our children develop high levels of respect and care.

 Our outdoor area enables our children to explore, be curious and develop important gross motor skills.
 Our wide range of learning activities engage and inspire and provide challenge, both mentally and physically.
 At Swillington we offer our children first-hand experiences and opportunities to broaden their knowledge and understanding of the world through visits and visitors.